JupiterOne/graph-microsoft-endpoint-defender/docs/development.md

 2. Configure the required [API permissions](#api-permissions)
 3. Add a 2-year secret

-## Add devices and Simulations
+## Add Devices and Simulations

-Go to Evaluations from left navigation
+In the [Defender portal](https://security.microsoft.com/homepage), navigate to **Evaluations**.

 1. Setup Lab

-   1. Choose no of devices
+   1. Choose number of devices
    2. Accept terms and provide consent by checking the check box
    3. Setup lab

 2. Add devices
    1. Available Tools
-   2. Refresh the page to see the device status.
+   2. Refresh the page to see the device status

 It should be Status → Active and Simulator status → Completed .
 (It will take some time to set up the device).
-After device setup is completed,
+After device setup is completed:

 3. Go to Simulation tab and create simulation Select simulator → All Select simulation → SafeBreach: Credential Theft Select device → testmachine1